 Money market mutual fund accounts are not FDIC-insured.

 The market for the underlying securities, like treasury bills and commercial paper, is very deep, broad, and homogenous.
 In the current environment, this means the most competitive and heterogenous bank deposit rates will often be higher.

 As such, with a little shopping, one can get a better rate and full insurance.
 As of the writing of this article, money market mutual fund yields (return net of fund costs) are averaging around .7% below the high-yield savings accounts listed earlier.
 Thus, currently, it is possible to get a higher yield and full insurance by shopping rates at commercial banks.

 Certainly, if money market mutual fund rates go higher than bank deposits, I would consider them.
 This would then be a risk/return tradeoff.
 In general, money market mutual funds have VERY low credit risk.

 Q&A 2: What if rates start to go down?
 Should I change my deposit strategy?

 The short answer is maybe - but stick to the high-yield shopping strategy as a core behavior.

-The latest inflation numbers came out in mid-November 2022.
+The latest inflation numbers came out in early 2023.
 They suggested inflation is starting to retreat.
 Inflation and inflation expectations are significant market deposit rate drivers.
 As such, rates may start to retreat over the next quarter or so.
 What does this mean?
 Longer-term CDs may make more sense for your next stoic-informed deposit move.
-Consider a CD laddering strategy that places your segment 1 deposits into multiple-maturity HYS and CD products, such as:
+Consider a CD laddering strategy that places your segment 1 deposit into multiple-maturity HYS and CD products, such as: